Managed MCP Server

 To create a token, select the desired Nodegroup for SQL execution.
 In the Nodegroup Overview, click MCP Tokens to view existing tokens associated with your account.

-Click Create Token, select the associated Database, and generate a new token.
+Click Create Token, input the target Database name, and generate a new token.

 To view token details, select the relevant token.
 You can copy this token and use it for MCP Client access.

 Tacnode provides a managed MCP Server at https://mcp-server.tacnode.io/mcp, using the Streamable HTTP transport protocol.
-The examples in this guide use the MCP Inspector tool to simulate MCP Client requests.
+It uses JSON-RPC 2.0 as its wire format.
+The following examples demonstrate different MCP Client, such as Claude Desktop and MCP Inspector tool to simulate MCP Client requests.
 When configuring Authentication, enter a valid, non-expired token in the Bearer Token field.
-(Note: when using MCP Inspector with local proxy mode, you also need to configure the Proxy Token for MCP Inspector.)

-MCP Server supports the Resources List and Resources Read interfaces for retrieving metadata details.
+MCP Server supports the Resources List, Resources Template List and Resources Read interfaces for retrieving metadata details.

 MCP Server supports the Tools List and Tools Call interfaces for executing read-only queries directly on the database.